AltGr/opam-wiki/Packaging.md

 # Creating OPAM packages

 In this tutorial, you will learn how to package an OCaml library or software for OPAM.
-The first section will introduce you the *ounit* OPAM package.
+The first section will introducpde you the *ounit* OPAM package.
 Albeit simple, it is a real example of what an OPAM package is, and actually most packages in the OPAM repository are that simple.
 The second section will be a comprehensive guide illustrated